-- Please use the hand sanitizer available at the entrance and reception of the exhibition rooms.
+- Please use the hand sanitizer available at the reception desk.

 - Please fill out the Contact Information Form when you enter the museum so that we can inform you in case of any new coronavirus infections in the museum.

-- Please wear a mask.
-If you do not have one, please use one of the simple makeshift masks available.
+- If you have a mask with you please wear it.
+If you do not have one, please use one of the simple makeshift masks we have available.

 - Please observe cough etiquette.

 - Please keep an adequate distance (about 2 meters) from other visitors.